Multisensory Structured Language Courses

 Course Instructor: Joyce S. Pickering, M.S., LDT, QI, CCC/SLP, Hum.D.

-Shelton Academic Language Approach (SALA) addresses the specific language skills of reading, spelling, writing and trains participants in the use of a multisensory structured language program for students with specific language disabilities, such as dyslexia and related disorders.
-SALA is based on the Alphabetic Phonics approach.
-A focus on the rules that govern the patterns of our language for reading and spelling are the fountation of this program.
+Shelton Academic Language Approach (SALA) addresses basic language skills for reading, writing and spelling.
+Participants are trained in the use of a multisensory structured language program for students with specific language disabilities such as dyslexia and related disorders.
+SALA is based on the Alphabetic Phonics approach and utilizes the Multisensory Teaching Approach (MTA) materials developed by Margaret Taylor Smith and Edith Hogan.
 Learn more abou the SALA program.